razroo/angular-content/state/integrating-component-with-ngrx-store/integrating-component-with-ngrx-store.md

 What is a subject?
 It is both an observable and an observer?

-1. Observer --- It has the next, error, and complete methods.
+1. Observer - t has the next, error, and complete methods.

-2. Observable --- It has all the Observable operators, and you can subscribe to him.
+2. Observable - It has all the Observable operators, and you can subscribe to him.

 Therefore, in an Angular setting, using \@ngrx/store, subjects are our